jkawahara/bamazon-cl/README.md

         * package-lock.json - generated each time npm install executes
         * package.json - includes dependencies: inquirer
         * README.md
-    * Once the application files are ready per the above structure, go to the application root directory level and enter the following in the termminal to install required node packages.
+    * Once the application files are ready per the above structure, go to the application root directory level
+      * Enter the following in terminal to execute SQL script file bamazon_schema.sql to create/use database and create/seed/SELECT tables
+        * mysql -u 'root' -p
+        * source bamazon_schema.sql
+      * Enter the following in termminal to install required node packages.
 This executes by referring to the included dependencies in package.json and creates required node packages in /node_modules and package-lock.json:
         * npm install
    * Running the tests:
     * Unit testing & integration testing was informally executed
    * Deployment: